Driver dead after construction truck lands in Parkland canal

 PARKLAND, FLA.
-(WSVN) - A man is dead after a construction truck landed in a Parkland canal.
+(WSVN) - A man was killed after a construction truck landed in a Parkland canal, officials said.

-Coral Springs-Parkland Fire Rescue officials said a construction truck landed in the Hillsboro Canal along Loxahatchee Road and Solstice Circle, just after 10:30 a.m., Monday.
+Coral Springs-Parkland Fire Rescue officials said the truck landed in the Hillsboro Canal along Loxahatchee Road and Solstice Circle, just after 10:30 a.m., Monday.

 7SkyForce hovered over the canal where bubbles could be seen on the surface of the water.

-Broward Sheriff’s Office Dive Team members were sent into the canal to get into the truck.
+Broward Sheriff’s Office Dive Team members and Coral Springs Fire Rescue were sent into the canal to get into the truck.

 At around 11:30 a.m., rescue crews turned the operation from a rescue mission to a recovery mission.